 To Civilian Members of the RCMP who are in the process of beginning your transition to the federal public service, I am writing to welcome and introduce you to the Public Service Alliance of Canada (PSAC).

-As you are aware, the date for the deeming process has been identified as April 26, 2018.
-This means a number of you will find yourselves joining existing bargaining units represented by PSAC and the Union of Solicitor General Employees (USGE) – PSAC’s Component representing members working in Canada's federal justice system.
+As you may be aware, RCMP civilian members will be deemed into the federal public service.
+This means a number of you will find yourselves joining existing bargaining units represented by PSAC and the Union of Safety and Justice Employees (USJE) – PSAC’s Component representing members working in Canada's federal justice system.

-I want to confirm that Civilian Members who will be included in our PSAC/USGE bargaining units will be provided with representation to protect your interests now and in the future.
+I want to confirm that Civilian Members who will be included in our PSAC/USJE bargaining units will be provided with representation to protect your interests now and in the future.

 As you may know, PSAC is the largest union within the federal public service.
 We have a proud 50-year history of fighting for our members’ rights, making gains at the bargaining table and advancing social equality.
 We are not afraid of a challenge.